mspsrijan/mspsrijan/README.md

 ### 👋 Hello there!

-I'm Shah Paran Srijan, on a mission to become an expert MERN stack developer.
+I'm Shah Paran Srijan, an expert in Next.js, on a mission to continually expand my MERN stack development skills.

-💡 Proficient in building scalable and responsive websites using React and Tailwind CSS.
+💡 Proficient in building scalable and responsive websites using React, Next.js, Tailwind CSS, and shadcn/ui.
 I enjoy the challenge of bringing ideas to life through clean and efficient code.

-💻 Currently diving into Next.js and advancing my skills in Node.js, Express, and MongoDB.
+💻 With deep expertise in Next.js, I'm also advancing my skills in Node.js, and Express.

 🛠️ Beyond the MERN stack, I excel in WordPress development, specializing in Elementor and WooCommerce.